Holiday Greetings to all of our family and friends,

 So, it is the day before Christmas Eve, most employees (including my co-workers) have "knocked-off" for the holidays.
 Things have seemed to both speed up and slow down during this time.
 Town is packed with people, the people that have moved away in search of jobs, returning to spend Christmas with their families.
 The shops are also packed, with people stocking up food and buying complete new outfits for their children - that is the main jist of Christmas gifts here, clothes for the children.
 The offices are empty or their are a few people in them playing computer games (if they are lucky enough to have a computer in their office).
 The schools have been closed all of December, and having meetings in the villages is futile as people are traveling, in town, are cleaning their houses (re-smearing them with the mud/dung mixture and repainting some traditional designs), or - especially with the men - they are drinking traditional beer.
 The photo above shows the young people of our village in training practicing a dance routine to perform as part of the traditional Christmas celebrations, there will actually be a fake "wedding" of two children, with everyone getting dressed up, a feast and dancing.
 We liked this photo because the rainbow led us to a different sort of "pot-of-gold."

+The weather today is a thick, socked-in, mountain mist, a bit of a drizzle and a bit chilly.
+Overall the weather has been hot during most of the day, giving way to downpours of rain, and intense thunder and lightening storms - that often make us lose power.
+This is not the kind of weather we have been used to at Christmas time and we extend our hopes that you are all staying warm "up there" as you celebrate.
 We don't have very big plans for Christmas.
 We were blessed with several packages recently that we have somehow mustered the self-control to not open most of them until Christmas.
 We are so thankful to the senders - you know who you are!
 I will also hope to cook something delicious from my newest Kindle book - The Cooks Illustrated Cookbook!
 Woo-hoo, I'm sure you can imagine that we'll be enjoying that one:-) This is Shane's first Christmas away from his family, fortunately we do have each other and a couple little Christmas traditions that we hope to mantain.
 We were able to find National Lampoons Christmas Vacation so, we will be watching that on the computer.
 Shane has also requested pizza for Christmas dinner.
 I went to Maseru last weekend and was able to find some goodies (like cheese) to accomodate that request.
 We have also recently come into some delicious dried mushrooms and even some dried basil that will be eaten atop our Christmas pizza.
 In Maseru, I found a few other amazing surprises, sparkelers (like the fireworks) and mushroom gnocchi so those are our Christmas treats.
 We also will mostly likely attend the midnight mass that will be happening on our compound, we have not been to one before and certainly not one in Sesotho - wish us luck!
 I also just had the fun opportunity to read "How the Grinch Stole Christmas" to a few young Basotho boys, it was really fun to share that with them as they were unfamiliar with the story.
 We talked about how in America we know him as Santa Claus not Father Christmas, and they really enjoyed pointing out all of the strange things in the whimsical illustrations typical of Dr. Seuss's books.
 Two of the boys weren't as strong in English so, we had the older boys give a little summary in Sesotho, which was also pretty fun!

 We won't be exchanging gifts with each other this year (we did make some peanut butter cookies to share with our Basotho friends), we made the decision to channel all our meager funds to our upcoming vacation in CAPETOWN!
 At the begining of this week, we learned that Phantom of the Opera is on stage in Cape Town, but only through the 14th of January.
 We had been planning to go to Cape Town after a few more months of saving, but after hearing about this show - we looked at each other and agreed that we should try to make it happen.
 We did our "feasability study" and we are proud to say our leave requests got approved barely under the wire yesterday afternoon.
 So far, we are looking forward to Phantom, a stay on an organic farm within the city limits, the Stellenbosch winelands, a 23 hour bus ride(!) and numerous other adventures that we've been perusing online and in Lonely Planet.